 2. Connect your name with a face

 Adding a small headshot or your company’s logo draws the recipient to look down at your email signature.
-Plus it also gives a personal touch.
-The email signature represents who you are, and putting a face to your name emphasizes the fact that there is a real human behind the sales email.
+Plus it gives a personal touch.
+The email signature represents who you are, and putting a face to your name emphasizes the fact that there is a real human behind the email.

 That’s not all, MIT researchers showed that humans have a remarkable ability to remember images, especially if it contains people.
-So connecting your name with a face makes your cold email and email signature not only stand out but also memorable.
+So connecting your name with a face makes your email and email signature not only stand out but also memorable.

 3. Build credibility with social profiles

 When your recipients receive a good cold email from you, they naturally want to know who they are interacting with and perhaps do business with in the future.
-Adding your professional social media profiles in your e-signature is one of the best ways to instantly build credibility among your recipients.
+Adding your professional social media profiles in your email signature is one of the best ways to instantly build credibility among your recipients.

 The safest and best bet is to add your LinkedIn profile.
 But if you are a prolific tweeter with a huge followers list, you can include your Twitter link too.
 The social profiles also differ according to job titles.
 So if you are a designer, you can add your Dribble link, or if you are an engineer, you can include your GitHub link.

 4. Include a call-to-action

 OK, so you already have a call-to-action in your email copy, why include another one in your email signature?
 It’s simple.
 Say you closed the email with the call-to-action, “Are you available for a 10-minute meeting on Friday?” your email signature can include an auto calendar link so prospects can choose a time of their convenience while scheduling the meeting.

 It also clearly depends on how you want the recipients to connect with you.
 Want them to get on a call—include your phone number.
 Want them to schedule a meeting—include a calendar link.
 Want to Skype them—add your login.